Omar-Mohamed-1/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd is a script that prints the absolute path name of the current directory.
+a script that changes the working directory to the user’s home directory.